-This document has been prepared by

-BRYANT FLINK ARCHITECTURE + DESIGN, Ltd.

-with the help of City Planning Staff,

-Community Leaders, and the Citizens of the City of Littleton.

-Adopted (date TBD), it is an adapted manual based on the previously adopted Standards and Guidelines dated March 13, 2006.
+This document has been prepared by BRYANT FLINK ARCHITECTURE + DESIGN, Ltd. with the help of City Planning Staff, Community Leaders, and the Citizens of the City of Littleton.
+Adopted July 09, 2018 and ratified by City Council (date TBD), it is an adapted manual based on the previously adopted Standards and Guidelines dated March 13, 2006.